-Jeanmarie Jacoby was a special education classroom teacher for more than 30 years, and can attest that teaching reading to students with complex needs was one of the biggest struggles she ever faced.
-Constantly behind, overwhelmed and playing catch up, she was searching for a way to get ahead.
+Jeanmarie Jacoby was a special education classroom teacher for more than 30 years, and can attest that teaching reading to students with complex needs was one of the biggest struggles she faced.
+Feeling overwhelmed with trying to create materials for a wide range of abilities in her classroom, she was searching for a way to get ahead.
 She needed help.

 That’s when longtime practitioner, instructor, and researcher, Dr. Caroline Musselwhite, approached her about Readtopia.

-Readtopia® is a program designed for teachers who work with middle and high school students with autism and other complex needs.
+Readtopia® is a program designed for teachers who work with students in third-grade through high school+ with autism and other complex learning needs.
 It’s a comprehensive reading curriculum with several domains of study including ELA, Math, Social Studies, Life Skills, and Science.
 She was excited to see how her students would respond.

 “I was in my fourth and fifth grade classroom and I was ecstatic.
 I mean who could say no to the opportunity to bring Caroline Musselwhite and highly-engaging literacy instruction into your classroom?”

-And while she was excited, she had a secret: she was skeptical.
-“I didn’t think my students would be able to participate.
-I honestly thought this was going to be far too advanced for them.”
+And while she was excited, she wondered how students would be able to participate and if the curriculum would be too advanced for them.”

-This was a breakthrough for her.
-Until this point, Jeanmarie had inadvertently and unknowingly thought that her students could only handle primary-level material far below their age, but this was far from reality.
+This was a breakthrough.
+Until this point it was presumed that her students could only handle primary-level material far below their age, but this was far from reality.

 Do you know a single fifth grader who doesn’t know what a dinosaur is?
 Jeanmarie discovered her students has been denied the joy of an obsessive dinosaur phase simply because every adult they encountered until that point had never thought to bestow upon them the incredible chance to be fascinated by something every two year old is obsessed with.